snabbco/snabb/README.md

 only some of aio is working, needs some debugging before being used.
 Also all the iocb functions should be replaced with metatypes eg getiocb, getiocbs.

+Routes are stored as array and also by destination, but destinations can clash.
+Use array, or a filter function.

 There will no doubt be bugs, please report them if you find them.

 ### Missing functions etc